devops-myway/certified-kubernetes-administrator-Practice/Domain 2 - Cluster-Arch-Install-Config-RBAC/serviceAccount.md

 #### Assign ServiceAccount to a Pod
 After you have created ServiceAccount, you can start assigning them to respective pods.
 You can use spec.serviceAccountName field in the pod definition to assign a ServiceAccount.
 Here I am creating a simple nginx pod using our user1 ServiceAccount.
-To confirm that the custom ServiceAccount’s token is mounted into the two containers, you can compare the content of token from /var/run/secrets/kubernetes.io/serviceaccount/token within the Pod and the secret token part of user1 ServiceAccount i.e. user1-token-jg85r

 ``````sh
 [root@controller ~]# cat nginx.yaml